Alexis (footballer, born 1985)

 Alexis Ruano Delgado (born 4 August 1985), known simply as Alexis, is a Spanish former professional footballer.
-Mainly a central defender, he could also operate as a full-back.
+Mainly a central defender, he could also play as a full-back.

 He amassed La Liga totals of 321 matches and 17 goals over 15 seasons, representing in the competition Málaga, Getafe (two spells), Valencia, Sevilla and Alavés.
-He also competed professionally in Turkey and Saudi Arabia.
+He also competed in Turkey and Saudi Arabia.

 Club career

 Málaga and Getafe

-Born in Málaga, Alexis joined Getafe CF from Málaga CF for 2006–07, for €2.5 million; he had spent three years at the Andalusia club, alternating between the first team and the second.
-He would first appear for the main squad of the latter on 15 February 2004, playing eight minutes in a 5–2 home win over RCD Espanyol.
+Born in Málaga, Alexis joined Getafe CF from Málaga CF for 2006–07; he had spent three years at the Andalusia club, alternating between the first team and the second.
+He first appeared for the main squad of the latter on 15 February 2004, playing eight minutes in a 5–2 home win over RCD Espanyol.

 Alexis scored the winning goal for Getafe against Real Madrid, in a 1–0 home victory on 14 October 2006.
-He was part of the league's best defence that season (only 33 goals in 38 games).
+He was part of the league's best defence that season (only 33 goals in 38 games) under Bernd Schuster.

 Valencia

 In April 2007, Valencia signed Alexis to a €6.5 million deal at the Mestalla Stadium that ran until 2013, beating off competition from Real Madrid.
-After spending most of the campaign sidelined with a severe knee injury, he helped the team win the Copa del Rey, netting the second goal in a 3–1 victory over former club Getafe in the final after Juan Mata had scored the first.
+After spending most of the campaign sidelined with a serious knee injury, he helped the team to win the Copa del Rey, netting the second goal in a 3–1 victory over his former employers Getafe in the final after Juan Mata had scored the first.

-Alexis, who started the season as Raúl Albiol's centre-back partner, netted in a 2–2 draw at UD Almería on 14 September 2008, but also spent two months in the sidelines due to a pubalgia ailment.
-He played 24 matches the following campaign, helping the Che to a third place in La Liga and former side Málaga avoid relegation as he headed home in the last-minute of the home fixture against CD Tenerife, which dropped down a level instead with that 0–1 loss.
+Alexis, who started the season as Raúl Albiol's centre-back partner, scored in a 2–2 draw at UD Almería on 14 September 2008, but also spent two months in the sidelines due to a pubalgia ailment.
+He played 24 matches the following campaign, helping the Che to a third place in La Liga and former side Málaga avoid relegation as he headed home in the last-minute of the home fixture against CD Tenerife, which dropped down a level instead with that 1–0 loss.